codingColinMcM/Social-Network-Mongoose/README.md

 # Social-Network-Mongoose

 My Fantasies will stay fantasies.
-They only face reality when I speak
+They only face reality when I speak them

 ## Description